Biblioklept/biblioklept.github.io/modlists/lethal-company-plus/README.md

 ### Description
 Lethal Company Plus is a modpack that aims to add as little gameplay-affecting-content as possible (the content it does add is purely cosmetic), gameplay tweaks, and quality of life mods.

-### Information
-There's two sets of emotes, the third person ones and the first person ones. **First-person emotes are activated with Z, third-person emotes are activated with tilde**.

 ### Notes on mods:
 RemoveMotionSway removes a huge amount of what I like to call "visual-bloat", configure or disable to your liking.